nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 As the app starts, the main program initialises the Ui, Logic and Storage components.
-Then, the Storage component reads existing data file if it is available, else a fresh copy of data file is created.
+Then, the Storage component reads existing data file if it is available, else a fresh copy of data file is created.The storage component also reads the .ics file that has the user's timetable and if it exists imports all the tasks into the TaskMap object.
+If it does not exist then a warning error is given.
 This step also initialises the content of runtime storage which is store in a TaskMap object.

 Now the Ui component is ready to take inputs from the User, and the input is processed and executed